Logic II : Computability, Set Theory, and Model Theory (Fall 2025)

 R. Cori, D. Lascar, 2001, Mathematical Logic, A Course with Exercises, Part II: Recursion Theory, Gödel’s Theorems, Set Theory, Model Theory, Oxford University Press.

-I also highly Jeremy Avigad’s excellent book:
+I also highly recommend Jeremy Avigad’s excellent book:

 Some Slides